Batyrkhan-Sk/BT2_Assignment3/README.md

-# Document Q&A Assistant
+# Constiution Q&A Assistant

-A powerful document question-answering system that allows users to upload documents and ask questions about their content.
-The system uses advanced language models and vector storage to provide accurate answers based on the document content.
+An interactive AI-powered assistant that allows users to upload documents and ask questions about their contents.
+Optimized for exploring the Constitution of the Republic of Kazakhstan, this system leverages advanced language models, semantic search, and vector storage to deliver accurate, context-aware answers.

 ## Features

-- 📁 Support for multiple document formats (PDF, DOCX, TXT)
-- 💬 Interactive chat interface using Streamlit
+📁 Multi-format Document Support
+Upload and process .pdf, .docx, and .txt files.

+💬 Conversational Chat Interface
+Powered by Streamlit, designed for seamless question-answer interaction.

+🧠 LLM-Driven Answers
-- 🤖 Powered by Ollama with the Mistral model
+Uses Ollama with the Mistral model for fast, smart responses.

-- 📚 Vector storage using ChromaDB for efficient document retrieval
-- 🔄 Ability to upload multiple documents simultaneously
-- 💾 Persistent storage of processed documents
+📚 Efficient Document Retrieval
+Embedded content is stored in ChromaDB for persistent, vectorized search.

+📝 Context-Aware Memory
-- 📝 Maintains chat history for context
+Maintains full chat history to support follow-up questions and deeper exploration.

+🔄 Flexible Source Selection
+Choose to ask about:

+The Constitution

+Uploaded documents

+Or both combined

 ## Requirements